 - Our Diversity Scholarship Program is a unique summer employment opportunity for students finishing their first year in law school.
 1L Diversity Scholars participate in the firm’s 10-week summer associate program.

-The Diversity and Management Committees are proud to present our 2021 Diversity Report: A Broader Canvas.
+The Diversity and Management Committees are proud to present our 2022 Diversity Report: The Art of Diversity.
 The annual publication highlights the firm’s ongoing initiatives and future goals, and can be found here.

-When brainstorming about this report, we knew 2020 would be a year reflected upon for years to come.
-The idea emerged to commission artist Rosalia Torres-Weiner to capture visually the challenges we face in creating a diverse and inclusive culture and our aspirations for the future of our workplace and communities.
-As you review the report, we hope you enjoy the images of the artist’s creative process and pause to reflect on the finished painting, entitled A Broader Canvas.
-We are pleased to reveal the finished work at the end of our report, and it is proudly displayed in our Charlotte office.
+As you review the report, we hope you enjoy the images of the artist’s creative process and pause to reflect on the finished painting, entitled BRIGHTER HORIZON.
+We are pleased to revel the finished work at the end of our report, and it will be proudly displayed in our Charlotte office.

 Recruiting & Retention